lovecy86/lovecy86/README.md

 - **[E-Commerce Sales Analysis](https://github.com/your-username/E-Commerce-Sales-Analysis)**: Ongoing project analyzing sales trends with Pandas and Tableau dashboards. *(Pinned, Shows Learning)*

 ## 🏆 Achievements
-- Completed **Data Analytics Bootcamp** at the University of Toronto, 2024.
+- Completed **Data Analytics Bootcamp** at the University of Toronto with EdX, 2025.
 - Transitioned from a career in education to data analytics through self-driven learning.
 - Delivered multiple end-to-end data projects, from data cleaning to cloud deployment.